kprakash2/multiplatform-work-manager/README.md

 A Kotlin Multiplatform library that simplifies scheduling and executing periodic background jobs across different platforms (iOS, and Android).
 This library provides an easy-to-use API for setting up jobs that run at specified intervals, ensuring that your application can perform tasks in the background efficiently.

 > NOTE: This library is in pre-release phase.
-Stable release publishing is expected to be by February 20th 2025.
+Stable release publishing is expected to be by July 20th 2025.

 ## Features